jasonjayoo/The-Cloud-Casino/README.md

 ## Installation:
 <br>
       -  Clone the files from my github repository provided below.
-You will also need to have installed MySQL to your computer and have installed express-handlebars, express, sequelize, mysql2, dotenv, bcrypt, express-session, connect-session-sequelize and nodemon.
+You will also need to have installed MySQL to your computer and have installed express-handlebars, express, sequelize, mysql2, dotenv, bcrypt, nodemailer,express-session, connect-session-sequelize and nodemon.

 <br>